EarthyScience/SINDBAD/docs/src/pages/code/overview.md

 ## Package Descriptions

-### Core Packages
+### SindbadCore.jl

-- **Sindbad**: The main package that provides the core of SINDBAD.
+Contains the following `Modules`:

   - **Models**: Module that implements various ecosystem model components and approaches.
   - **Types**: Module that defines various types for dispatching on methods ranging from setup to cost computation.
+  - **Metrics**: Implements performance metrics and cost functions.
+  - **Utilities**: Provides helper functions and common utilities used across packages.

+### Sindbad.jl

+Main package that provides all functionaly for SINDBAD.

+  - **DataLoaders**: Handles all data-related operations including input/output, data processing, and management.
+  - **Setup**: Contains configuration tools for SINDBAD info.
   - **TEM**: Provides the Terrestrial Ecosystem Model framework and its execution.

-### Modeling Packages
   - **Experiment**: Manages experiment setup, configuration, and simulations.
-- **Metrics**: Implements performance metrics and cost functions.
   - **ML**: Integrates machine learning capabilities for model training and analysis.
   - **Optimization**: Provides methods for parameter optimization and model calibration.

-### Utility Packages
-- **Data**: Handles all data-related operations including input/output, data processing, and management.
-- **Setup**: Contains configuration tools for SINDBAD info.
-- **Utils**: Provides helper functions and common utilities used across packages.
-- **Visuals**: Offers tools and helpers for data visualization and plotting.

 ## Sindbad Package Dependencies